Dayana-N/AutoMarket-PP4/README.md

 ### Deployment on Heroku
 - To deploy the project on Heroku, first create an account.
 - Once logged in, create a new app by clicking on the create app button
-- Pick a unique name for the app, select a region, and click create app.
+- Pick a unique name for the app, select a region, and click Create App.
 - On the next page select the settings tab and scroll down to Config Vars.
 If there are any files that should be hidden like credentials and API keys they should be added here.
 In this project, there are credentials that need to be protected.
 This project requires credentials added for:
 1. Django's secret key
 2. Database Credentials